Bk0771/alx-pre_course/0x01-git/README.md

 #alx-pre_course
-My README is up to date
+My readme is up to date